Australia move-in arithmetic

 Worked examples

 Australian rental rules vary by state and territory.
-Calculation assumptions reviewed May 7, 2026.
 Use this as a budgeting estimate and check your lease or state tenancy authority for exact requirements.

 Frequently Asked Questions